 To me, coming to the place, and to places like it, is a bit like William Butler Yeats' image of his "Lake Isle of Inisfree": And I shall have some peace there, for peace comes dropping slow...

-We spent many hours at Mesa Almyres before finally continuing to Pothia, and although our guests may have already forgotten the name of the place, what will stay with them as a memory of our voyage in the Dodecanese is much more significant: its image, its sounds and its aroma, the feel of the water on their skin, the peace and the happiness.
+We often spend a good few hours at Mesa Almyres before continuing on our journey, and although our guests may have already forgotten the name of the place, what will stay with them as a memory of our voyage in the Dodecanese is much more significant: its image, its sounds and its aroma, the feel of the water on their skin, the peace and the happiness.

 Leave a Reply